spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handling-data-with-publish-and-synchronization.md

 ## 9. Redis

-This section describes how to check the data export in Redis.
+This section describes how to check the data synchronization in Redis.

 Follow the steps to check the data in Redis: